-A person's CD4 cells can be counted to determine how sick he or she is.
-The fewer number of CD4 cells, the sicker the person.

-- We can also measure the amount (the load or burden) of virus in a person's blood with a test called a "viral load." - We can also evaluate what specific infections, called opportunistic infections (OIs), the person has had to assess the overall effects of HIV.
+- A person's CD4 cells can be counted to determine how sick he or she is.
+The fewer the CD4 cells, the sicker the person. - We can also measure the amount of virus (the load or burden) in a person's blood with a test called "viral load." - We can also evaluate what specific infections, called opportunistic infections (OIs), the person has had to assess the overall effects of HIV.

-- Certain opportunistic infections (Ols), affect people with HIV, depending on how well their immune system is working. - These are infections that do not usually affect people with well-functioning immune systems. - The infections range from mild to life threatening.
+- Certain opportunistic infections (OIs) affect people with HIV, depending on how well their immune system is working - These are infections that do not usually affect people with well-functioning immune systems - The infections range from mild to life-threatening

 - These infections and other conditions related to HIV (e.g., lymphoma) affect most of the systems of the body:

-- skin
+- Skin

-- respiratory
+- Respiratory

-- gastrointestinal
+- Gastrointestinal

-- neurological
+- Neurological

-- others
+- Others